Chunlong101/SharePointTips/SharePointMcpServer/README.md

 # SharePoint MCP Server

-基于模型上下文协议 (MCP) 的 SharePoint 服务器，通过 MCP 协议提供 SharePoint 数据访问和计算工具。
+A SharePoint server based on the Model Context Protocol (MCP), providing data access and computation tools for SharePoint through the MCP protocol.

 ## 📋 Project Overview

-SharePoint MCP Server 是一个基于 .NET 9 构建的 MCP 服务器应用程序，通过 Microsoft Graph API 提供对 SharePoint 数据的访问，同时包含演示用的计算工具。该服务器可以作为 MCP 客户端（如 Claude Desktop）的工具提供者。
+SharePoint MCP Server is an MCP server application built on .NET 9.
+It provides access to SharePoint data via the Microsoft Graph API and includes demo computation tools.
+The server can act as a tool provider for MCP clients such as GitHub Copilot.

 ## ✨ Features